 Ashley Scott, General Manager, Canadian Cattle Identification Agency (CCIA), joins Canadian cattle industry representatives to provide an update on traceability, including the new CLTS user interface, preparing for upcoming traceability regulatory amendments, movement reporting, and more.

-These updates to Canada’s traceability system formalize the third and final pillar of traceability: animal movement.
-Together with PID and animal identification, move-in information will boost the confidence of our trading partners and improve our readiness to respond to emergencies.
+These updates to Canada’s traceability system looked to formalize the third and final pillar of traceability: animal movement.
+Together with PID and animal identification, move-in information would boost the confidence of our trading partners and improve our readiness to respond to emergencies.

 For producers who are considering equipment updates with a focus on traceability and biosecurity this year, there may be opportunities to offset some of those costs through existing programs.
 The Alberta VBP+ Incentive program supports eligible cattle producers with rebates to encourage the adoption of on‑farm best management practices, including investments that can support traceability efforts.
 Eligible expenses may include RFID tag reading equipment and upgrades to handling infrastructure such as loading chutes, helping producers align practical on‑farm improvements with evolving traceability expectations.

-After years of planning and preparation, the Canadian Food Inspection Agency is expecting to publish the final version of proposed amendments to Part XV of the Health of Animals Act in 2026.
+After years of planning and preparation, the Canadian Food Inspection Agency was expecting to publish the final version of proposed amendments to Part XV of the Health of Animals Act in 2026.

-To help clarify what’s coming and what it means for you, we’ve compiled a few answers to some of the most frequently asked questions we’re hearing.
+To help clarify what was coming and what it could have meant for you, we compiled a few answers to some of the most frequently asked questions we’ve heard and are hearing.

 There is no required time to tag cattle.
 The proposed requirement is that all cattle must be identified with a CCIA tag before leaving the farm of origin, unless they are being taken to an approved identification site (like an auction market or feedlot) to be tagged.
 This is not different from how things are today.